 Hilary has a particular research interest in Performance Stress, was a founding member of ISSTIP and has acted in an advisory capacity for the British Association of Performing Arts Medicine.
-Her research profile includes examining the role of EMDR in Vocal training the findings of which were presented at a number of conferences including the British Voice Association (2010) ‘The Art of Well-being’ York St. John University (2011), and ‘Knowing Ways-Critical Reflections’ International Symposium (Edinburgh 2011).
-Her latest project- MEDEA – a WordPress site devoted to accents and dialects, launched in March 2015.
+Previous research on Voice and Neuro-science was shared at conferences hosted by The British Voice Association (2010) ‘The Art of Well-being’ York St. John University (2011), and ‘Knowing Ways-Critical Reflections’ International Symposium (Edinburgh 2011).

 In 2019, Hilary (along with colleague Vanessa Coffey) was invited to be the key- note speaker at the International conference Change- Now! hosted by the Teatralmo Akademia in Warsaw.
 Their paper examined the changing nature of drama school training and the rise of the Intimacy Co-ordinator in the aftermath of the #MeToo movement.
 In recognition of that success, the European Union has awarded a three year Erasmus strategic partnership grant to continue their work in collaboration with colleagues at Conservatoires in Paris, Warsaw, Giessen and Maastricht.
 The findings will be published in 2024.